oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 ### Conformance Clause 9: CSAF Translator

-A program satisfies the "CSAF translator" conformance profile if the program fulfills the two following groups of requirements:
+A program satisfies the "CSAF Translator" conformance profile if the program fulfills the two following groups of requirements:

 The program:

-* satisfies the "CSAF post-processor" conformance profile.
+* satisfies the "CSAF Post-Processor" conformance profile.
 * translates at least one value.
 * preserves the same semantics and form across translations.
 * satisfies the normative requirements given below and does not add or remove other elements than required below.